 If you calculate the cost of purchase outside Andorra after refunding the VAT and then add the local import duties, in many cases you can take advantage of residency to purchase a new car at a great discount.

-For cars imported from outside the EU there are extra requirements, such as complying with European specifications.
-Again you need to contact the manufacturer of your car and find out what needs to be adjusted on your car before export.
-Import of cars to the EU from outside is something to attampt in only the rarest of circumstances.
-Upon import to the EU there is an EU test and the waiting list can be more than several months and cost an extortionate amount of money.
+You will need to contact the manufacturer of your car and find out what needs to be adjusted on your car before export and import into the EU.
+Import of cars to the EU from outside is something to attempt in only the rarest of circumstances.
+Upon import to the EU there is an EU test and the waiting list can be more than several months and is expensive.
 There is only ONE testing facility in France !!